awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func getMediaCapturePipeline(input: GetMediaCapturePipelineInput, completion: @escaping (ClientRuntime.SdkResult<GetMediaCapturePipelineOutputResponse, GetMediaCapturePipelineOutputError>) -> Void)
 ```

-### getMeeting(input:​completion:​)
+### getMeeting(input:completion:)

 Gets the Amazon Chime SDK meeting details for the specified meeting ID.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide .
-in the
-Amazon Chime Developer Guide
-.

 ``` swift
 func getMeeting(input: GetMeetingInput, completion: @escaping (ClientRuntime.SdkResult<GetMeetingOutputResponse, GetMeetingOutputError>) -> Void)
 ```

-### getMessagingSessionEndpoint(input:​completion:​)
+### getMessagingSessionEndpoint(input:completion:)

 The details of the endpoint for the messaging session.